juliaguida/oystercard/algorithmic_complexity/README.md

 # Algorithmic Complexity

-This week will focus on an aspect of Computer Science that is relished by many developers, called algorithmic complexity.
+This course focuses on an aspect of Computer Science that is relished by many developers, called algorithmic complexity.

 This is the part of computer science that deals with how efficient programmes are.
 We will also take a deeper look at how programmes interact with memory, and how to use that to make our own programmes faster.

 ## Learning objectives

-By the end of this week, the goal is to be able to answer "yes" to these questions:
+By the end of this course, the goal is to be able to answer "yes" to these questions:

 * **Can you mention efficiency as one of the dimension of a good piece of code**
 * **Can you join a conversation about algorithms and their complexity?**

-## Overview of the week
+## Overview of the course

 * You'll work either individually or in teams of 2 and 3.
 * You can use any programming language.
 * You'll create a framework to time different algorithms and compare their efficiency
 * You'll write your own algorithms, trying to be as efficient as possible
-* There will be workshops throughout the week to unblock parts of the problem and help you get further.
+* There are workshops throughout to unblock parts of the problem and help you get further.

+The workshops have all been recorded and can be found in this [youtube playlist](https://www.youtube.com/playlist?list=PLc4BYny7PXeSNl4uAOiDIbgX6GumDDqPC).
+It's best to only watch the next one once you've started the work, so I'll detail which one to watch and when underneath.

 ## Sequence

+### Intro to algorithmic complexity

+Watch the video here: https://www.youtube.com/watch?v=riIds-Ggvak&list=PLc4BYny7PXeSNl4uAOiDIbgX6GumDDqPC&index=1

 ### Timing code